 Whistleblower protection in the private sector has long been murky territory.
 Historically, legislation such as Sarbanes-Oxley (SOX) has covered publicly traded companies, without specific provisions for the private sector.
 But among Supreme Court rulings, the Private Sector Whistleblower Protection Streamlining Act of 2012, and most recently, the EU Whistleblower Protection Directive, it’s clear that private companies are increasingly being held to the same standard as their public counterparts.

-In 2002, the Sarbanes-Oxley Act (SOX) was passed in response to the Enron and WorldCom scandals, offering broad protections for whistleblowers at public companies in order to encourage fraud reporting.
-Private companies were considered immune to the law.
+In many ways, the Sarbanes-Oxley Act (SOX) was one of the very first pieces of legislation offering protections for whistleblowers.
+Passed in 2002 in response to the Enron and WorldCom scandals, SOX was designed to encourage fraud reporting.
+But at that time, private companies were considered immune to the law.

-But in 2014 the Supreme Court heard a challenge to SOX, and ruled that even though the plaintiffs were not employees of the publicly traded company, the SOX whistleblower statute applied to them.
+Then, in 2014, the Supreme Court heard a challenge to SOX and ruled that even though the plaintiffs were not employees of the publicly traded company, the SOX whistleblower statute applied to them.
 The reason?
 They suffered retaliation for reporting alleged fraud involving financial reporting of a publicly-traded company.

 That second point is where things get interesting.

 After all, this could imply that an employee of a two-person advertising firm working for a publicly-traded company could now bring retaliation claims under SOX.